Please click the course title below to scroll to the course description:

 Orientation and Student Success Skills

 This course will provide a comprehensive orientation to Stenberg College and the Hospital Support Specialist program you have enrolled in.
-As with all new things, there will be some challenges to overcome; however, with this course, you will become familiar with your new environment and the resources available for your use.
-You will gain effective learning and study strategies, become familiar with course and research online resources, enhance reading and writing skills, participate in activities to increase self-awareness, communication, and accountability, and develop teamwork skills.
+As with all new things, there will be some challenges and excitement; this course, will explore

 Keyboarding and Computer Fundamentals

 This course is designed to provide you with a detailed introduction to correct typing technique and the computer skills required to work in a fast-paced environment.
 Throughout the course, you will use a simulated program to improve proficiency with the Internet, Windows environment, and Microsoft Office (Outlook, Word, Excel, and PowerPoint).
 You will also focus on the development and maintenance of accurate keyboarding skills and work to maintain the minimum typing requirement set by the program.

 This intensive module will cover Medical Terminology, Anatomy, Physiology and Pathology.
 Whilst learning medical terminology, you will begin to work with various medical word parts, become fluent in the pronunciation and spelling of these parts, and proficient with the building and breaking down of medical terms to determine meaning.
 With this knowledge, you will move on to learn about each body system’s general function; system parts, their specific function and location of system parts; relationship with other systems; and common pathologies including lab and diagnostic tests, signs, symptoms, and prognosis of those pathologies.